fatpat/prometheus/docs/querying/functions.md

 ## `increase()`

-`increase(v range-vector)` calculates the increase in the time series in the range vector.
+`increase(v range-vector, extrapolate=1 scalar)` calculates the increase in the time series in the range vector.
 Breaks in monotonicity (such as counter resets due to target restarts) are automatically adjusted for.
-The increase is extrapolated to cover the full time range as specified in the range vector selector, so that it is possible to get a non-integer result even if a counter increases only by integer increments.
+By default, the increase is extrapolated to cover the full time range as specified in the range vector selector, so that it is possible to get a non-integer result even if a counter increases only by integer increments.
+To disable extrapolation set the `extrapolate` argument to 0 and only the values in the range vector selector will be used to calculate its increase.

 The following example expression returns the number of HTTP requests as measured over the last 5 minutes, per time series in the range vector: